-In this tutorial, I want to show you how to use React Table Library for creating a table component in React.
-After this tutorial, there will be many other examples which you can continue to build, such as searching, filtering, sorting, selecting, nesting tree tables, or pagination features for your React table by using the library's documentation.
-But let's start with the basics.
+In this tutorial, I want to show you how to use React Table Library to create a table component in React.
+After this part, there are many other parts giving you examples for searching, filtering, sorting, selecting, nesting tree tables, and pagination for your React table by using React Table Library.
+Let's start with the basics.

-Let's begin by installing React Table Library via your command line:
+First, install React Table Library from the command line:

 npm install @table-library/react-table-library @emotion/react